monkeymoves/D3Launch/src/pages/blog/2020-08-03-Welcome-to-D3.md

 * A data-driven organisation is not just about the power of analysts and data but the strength of collaboration between HiPPO and DAPPO

-I will probably earn some brownie points with HiPPs and a backlash from DAPPOs with this article.
+I will probably earn some brownie points with HiPPs and a backlash from DAPPs with this article.

  [Sameer Rahman](https://www.linkedin.com/in/sameer-rahman-data/) Guest Blogger for D3